Adversarial Attack Generation Empowered by Min-Max Optimization: Experiments on Adversarial Exploration

 In this section, we first evaluate the proposed min-max optimization strategy on three attack tasks.
-We show that our approach leads to substantial improvement compared with state-of-the-art attack methods such as ensemble PGD~\cite{caad_ensemble} and expectation over transformation (EOT)~\cite{athalye2018obfuscated,brown2017,athalye18b}.
-We next demonstrate the effectiveness of the generalized AT for multiple types of adversarial perturbations.
-We show that the use of trainable domain weights in problem \eqref{eq: adv_train_2type2_v3_reg} can automatically adjust the risk level of different attacks during the training process even if the defender lacks prior knowledge on the strength of these attacks.
-We also show that the promotion of diversity of $\ell_p$ attacks help improve adversarial robustness further.
+We show that our approach leads to substantial improvement compared with state-of-the-art attack methods such as average ensemble PGD~\cite{caad_ensemble} and EOT~\cite{athalye2018obfuscated,brown2017,athalye18b}.
+We also demonstrate the effectiveness of learnable domain weights in guiding the adversary's exploration over multiple domains.